EtyS3006/Netatmo-Smartthings/README.md

 This Python script acts as a gateway.
 It must run continuously.

 1. Installing the files
-Create a folder (e.g., netatmo_bridge) and copy the contents of the /server folder from this repository into it.
+Create a folder (e.g., netatmo_service) and copy the contents of the /netatmo_service folder from this repository into it.

 2. Virtual Environment (Recommended)

-cd netatmo_bridge
+cd netatmo_service
 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 3. Key Configuration
 Rename the .env.example file to .env:

-mv .env.example .env
+mv .env.exemple .env
 nano .env
 Fill in the following fields with the information retrieved in step 1: